 Rosacea vs. Acne

-Rosacea pustules may look like acne, but they’re different beasts and each need their own special approach.
-Keep in mind that these conditions are not mutually exclusive; it is possible to have both acne and rosacea.
+Rosacea pustules may look like acne, but they’re different skin conditions and each need their own special approach.
+Keep in mind that they are not mutually exclusive; it is possible to have both acne and rosacea at the same time.
 Because their treatments will differ, it’s important to differentiate between acne and rosacea by consulting a dermatologist for proper diagnosis if you are unsure.

 Understanding what’s acne and what’s rosacea will help you to give your skin the care it deserves.
 Here are some key differences of rosacea vs. acne: